 - Lenders or credit card agencies when you apply for credit

-- Potential landlords
+- Potential landlords,

-In order for a business to obtain a copy of your credit report, they must have a “permissible purpose,” as defined in section 604 of the FCRA.
+For a business to obtain a copy of your credit report, they must have a “permissible purpose,” as defined in section 604 of the FCRA.